UkiDLucas/book-mobile-business/en/19a_Tracking_things.md

 ## RFID passive tags

+ RF tags are commonly used in retail to detect shoplifting, RF tag is very similar to NFC tag, but has longer range of few feet.
+They can be coded to represent an item serial number.
+Passive RF tags are antennas which reflect radio signal of the scanner.

- we used them in Sears/KMart warehouses when WHOLE pallets of items had to cross without unpacking.
-Today you can get several feet radius, good for warehouse.
-Portable scanners (NOT PHONE) can be used to Catalogue the SHELF location.
+RF tags are used in warehouses when whole pallets of items have to enter without unpacking.
+Portable scanners, but unfortunately not standard phones, can be used to catalogue particular item's shelf location.

-\- RFID active tags: think iPass.
-Expensive.
+### RFID active tags

+Active RF tags work same way as regular RF stickers, but they are batter operated and can broadcast their signal up to 100 meters.
+The most common use is the tollway pass (e.g. iPass).
+They are expensive, therefore applicable only to tracking big items such as containers.

-\- Electronic Devices with GPS and cellular (or satellite) connection are used to track moving tracks, ships and airplanes.
+## Electronic Devices with GPS and cellular (or satellite) connection

+These are used to track moving tracks, ships and airplanes.
+There is a variety of manufactures providing them, but basically they are low voltage, single purpose phones that send the location on per-need basis.